mitsuharu/react-native-sunmi-printer-library/README.md

 React Native module that support for SUNMI mobile printer devices.

-### Support devices
+### devices that test my libarary

+- SUNMI V2 PRO
+- SUNMI V2s

-It is tested with GMS [^GMS] enable and developable SUNMI V2 PRO and V2 as follows.
-Thougth I do not have V1 series, users report to work with V1s.
+I test with GMS [^GMS] enable and developable SUNMI V2 PRO and V2s as follows.
+Though I do not have V1 series, users report to work with V1s.

 | | Android | SUNMI OS | firmware | storage | memory | NFC |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |